 So, could something as simple as a win wall help people feel better about their workplace, experience less stress, think more positively, and perhaps even live longer?

 It’s not a farfetched hypothesis.
 Positivity has a physiological effect on our minds and bodies.
 These “wins” capture a memorable moment for someone; something so memorable that they took the time to intentionally put it out into the world.
 The contributors did not stop at the simple act of thinking about a positive moment: they decided to take visible action by physically committing the memory to a piece of paper and posting it on the wall.
 Given that there are studies that show taking a positive action (as opposed to thinking alone) can improve one’s outlook and subsequently behaviour, it’s no wonder that I’ve found win walls to have such a positive impact in a workplace.

 Here is the best part: it’s very easy and inexpensive to try out your very own win wall for next few months and examine the effects yourself.
 Would you like to see how a few post-its can build a happy work environment?

 Ready to make your own win wall?
 Here’s how

 Your colleagues may need some help understanding the purpose behind the wall and some encouragement for them to participate.
-Here is the text I write (usually at the very top of the paper or right in the center) to explain the wall:
+I’ve included a sample of the text I use at the very bottom of this page.

 Tips for a winning win wall